 \subsection{Elliptically restricted 2D harmonic oscillator}

-The real advantage of the Dirac method becomes evident when considering its applicability to every holonomic constraint expressed in the form $f(q_1,...,q_N) = 0$.
-In many cases, there is no suitable coordinate system available to effectively reduce the dimensionality of the problem.
-In this subsection, we will consider the case of an elliptically restricted 2D harmonic oscillator, wherein a mass $m=1$ moves within a potential of the form
+The real advantage of the Dirac method becomes evident when considering holonomic constraints expressed in the form $f(q_1,...,q_N) = 0$, for which there is no suitable coordinate system available to effectively reduce the dimensionality of the problem.
+In this subsection, we will consider the case of an elliptically restricted 2D harmonic oscillator, wherein a mass $m=1$ moves within a potential of the form:

 and its motion is constrained on the ellipse

 where $a$ is the semi-major axis and $\epsilon$ is the eccentricity of the ellipse.